ClickHouse/ClickHouse/docs/en/query_language/queries.md

 Readonly-users can only terminate their own requests.

-By default, the asynchronous version of queries is used (`ASYNC`), which terminates without waiting for queries to complete.
+By default, the asynchronous version of queries is used (`ASYNC`), which doesn't wait for query termination.

-The synchronous version (`SYNC`) waits for all queries to be completed and displays information about each process as it terminates.
+The synchronous version (`SYNC`) waits for all queries to be killed and displays information about each process as it terminates.
 The response contains the `kill_status` column, which can take the following values:

-1. 'finished' – The query completed successfully.
+1. 'finished' – The query terminated successfully.
 2. 'waiting' – Waiting for the query to finish after sending it a signal to terminate.
 3. The other values ​​explain why the query can't be terminated.